uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 To add a test for the new encoding, create a package under :code:`test.encodings` with the same name as the package created for adding the encoder class.
 Implement a test method that ensures the encoder functions correctly for each relevant dataset type.
-A useful class here is :py:obj:`source.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.
+A useful class here is :py:obj:`immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.

 Adding class documentation
 ---------------------------